SleepTheGod/Gamertag-Checker/README.txt

 Usage: 2.
 Now type cd Gamertag-Checker
 Usage: 3.
 Now type the following chmod +x windows.py && chmod +x linux.py
 Usage: 4.
 Now you can type for example python linux.py or if you are using mingw python windows.py enjoy
+Note: List.txt will be your usernames list for the checker here is a demo of the checker https://www.youtube.com/watch?v=haCBPQR7_aE